edsu/diary/README.md

 ---

+## 7/28/2023

+We had an unusual encounter today.
+An elderly gentleman identifying himself as the last of the *Ezrahite* approached us on the *weighted* *footpaths*.
+With an *alliterative*, somewhat *cynical* tone, he introduced himself as *Bashi* *Sifr*.
+An interesting character, full of stories and history, he carried an old *heifer* alongside him.
+We witnessed a *bafflingly* humorous incident wherein a local *Mithnite* *quarreled* with him over the right to tend to the *heifer*. *Bashi*'s *chivalrous* *reply* was something straight out of an old tale, reminding me of *Othello*'s patience during his trials.

+In his tales, he mentioned ancient *battleaxes*, hidden secrets, and eerie *hatchways* leading to forgotten worlds.
+Their existence seemed as improbable as the bloom of *capucines* in winter.
+Yet, his words possessed a strange *tikvah*, a sense of hope that kept me intrigued.
+Each phrase of his was an intriguing puzzle, a part of a larger, unfathomable picture.
+His air of mystery and the soothing charm in his voice continue to echo in my mind as I jot down this entry.
+Perhaps, tomorrow, I shall seek him again, hoping for more enchanting tales from the last *Ezrahite*.

 ## 7/27/2023

 Today, I visited the tranquil town of *Huntingdon*.
 A new chapter of my journey towards becoming a fervent *bibliophile*.
 I met a man, *Nester*, who had an intriguing *theme* to his life, a balance between chaos and order that sets even the *maddest* minds at ease.
 We dined at *Delmonico*'s, a niche spot adored by locals.
 The previous management had recently been *overthrown*, and the place was on its way to revival.
 I met up with my good friend *Wesi* *Boothe*, a man of admirable resilience and spirit.
 We had an intense discussion about the *taxing* intricacies of politics and the evanescence of our world.
 This seemingly *foundationless* discussion, however, stemmed from a place of deep contemplation and deduction. *Nester* later mentioned *Naarath*, a name I had encountered while studying ancient civilizations.
 It ignited a spark of curiosity in my mind that I promised myself to further investigate.
 The world is rich, filled with *flesh*y *trinkets* and mysteries that pique our interest.
 It's events carry a sense of *capillarity*, a single ripple causes waves.
 Surrounded by *undacent* *watchers*, I feel the universe in harmony.
 Life, it seems, is an endless experience of exploration and discovery, each one propelling us into the abyss of the unknown.